srimuthurajesh/Tech-Notes/Devops/docker.md

 - seperate your application from infrastructure

 **Theory:**
-In linux os, two version of same software maintains by using Namespace & ControlGroups
+In linux os, two version of same software maintains by using Namespace & ControlGroups(cgroups)
 likewise Docker engine these feature and perform containerization

 **Docker Engine**: is a client-server application.